DaveSkender/Stock.Indicators/indicators/Adl/README.md

 | `Adl` | decimal | Accumulation Distribution Line (ADL)
 | `Sma` | decimal | SMA of the ADL based on `smaPeriod` periods, if specified

-**Warning**: absolute values in ADL and MFV are somewhat meaningless, so use with caution.
+:warning: **Warning**: absolute values in ADL and MFV are somewhat meaningless, so use with caution.

 ## Example